 Too many disaster recovery (DR) plans end up being a documentation exercise and never rise above the day-to-day priorities of the business.
 Those that make it to the DR testing phases often encounter problems that if not properly addressed leave a bad mark on the whole DR processes.
-Here are the top reasons why
+Here are the top reasons why disaster recovery tests fail and how you can prevent these problems.

 Your disaster recovery plan has a failure of scope